mikkel080/BDSA-GitInsight/docs/DevelopmentGoals.md

 This document details the goals and procedures for the development of the software.
 This outlines what how we wish to work and organize within the team, not what the product or service does.

-## Repo Cleanup
+## Repository Cleanup

 Once a week, often during the start of the week, we wish to clean up the repository and project board.
 Specifically we wish to do the following:

-* Clean the repo of unused, stale, branches
+* Clean the repository of unused, stale, branches
 * Clean the Kanban Board of done tasks into an archive

 ## Test harness